Learn about actual and potential costs

 Will you be able to provide spare parts and other necessary equipment and supplies for the entirety of the bus's operating life?

 What is your typical response time for service requests?
+Has this changed amidst the current health crisis?

 How will I be compensated if you cannot complete a service request in the allotted time?